Skip to main content

 Can you live well on $3,000 a month in Europe?

-Absolutely.
-In many European cities, $3,000/month (approximately EUR 2,700) covers a comfortable one-bedroom apartment, dining out regularly, transport, and meaningful savings.
-Cities in Spain, France (outside Paris), and Germany offer excellent quality of life at this budget level.
+Yes, in plenty of places.
+In many European cities, $3,000 a month (roughly EUR 2,700) covers a one-bedroom apartment, dining out often, transport, and still leaves savings.
+Spain, France outside Paris, and much of Germany run comfortably at this level.

 What does a $3,000/month budget include?

-Our estimates include rent for a one-bedroom apartment, groceries, dining out, public transport, utilities, internet, and personal expenses.
-It does not include one-time costs like visa fees, flights, or furniture.
-Use our calculator to customize the breakdown for your lifestyle.
+Rent for a one-bedroom apartment, groceries, dining out, public transport, utilities, internet, and personal spending.
+Visa fees, flights, and furniture are one-time costs and sit outside the budget.
+The calculator lets you tune the breakdown for your own habits.

-Which cities offer the best lifestyle quality at $3,000/month?
+Which cities offer the best lifestyle at $3,000/month?

 How does $3,000/month compare to local salaries?

-In many of the cities on this list, $3,000/month exceeds the median local salary, meaning you can live at or above the average standard of living.
-In expensive capitals, it places you below the median.
-Our calculator shows how your specific income compares to local earnings in each city.
+In many cities on this list, $3,000 a month is above the local median, so you live at or above the average standard.
+In expensive capitals, it puts you below it.
+The calculator will show you the exact comparison for your income.